pukar10/homelab-master/README.md

 # homelab-master
 Master repo for building, configuring and deploying the infrastructure to the Homelab!
-The goal will be to automate the entire process while also trying to implement best practices.
+The goal will be to automate the entire process while also trying to implement best practices and be cloud agnostic.

 `*-forge` - Terraform repos